offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

     * You can start dividing at index 0, 1, or 2.
     * You can divide either the DNA string itself or the reverse complementing DNA string.

-   For example, given the the string ATGTTCCATTAA, the the following codon division are possible:
+   For example, given the string ATGTTCCATTAA, the following codon division are possible:

     | DNA          | Start Index | Discard Prefix | Codons             | Discard Suffix |
     |--------------|-------------|----------------|--------------------|----------------|